Cocotte-Corp/PitchDark/gonogo-review/AcceptanceTestPlan.md

 | Mini-games | Practice area for each mini-game type |
 | Team Coordination | Simple cooperative tasks requiring 2+ players |

-#### **6.2.4 Tutorial Flow**
+#### **6.3.4 Tutorial Flow**

+The tutorial level is structured to progressively introduce and validate core gameplay mechanics.
+Each section below outlines the acceptance criteria and expected tester actions.

 1. **Safe Room Start**
-    - Basic movement controls
-    - UI familiarization
-    - Weapon selection
+    - **Acceptance Criteria:** Player spawns in a secure area with no threats.
+All movement controls (walk, sprint, crouch, jump) are functional.
+UI elements (health, objectives, inventory) are visible and responsive.
+Weapon selection menu is accessible and allows equipping at least one weapon.
+    - **Tester Actions:** Verify movement controls, interact with UI, select and equip a weapon.

 2. **Training Area**
-    - Combat practice zone
-    - Mini-game stations
-    - AI behavior demonstration
+    - **Acceptance Criteria:** Dedicated zones for combat practice (firearms and melee), functional mini-game stations (generator repair, door hacking, system override), and AI demonstration (basic patrol and reaction behaviors).
+All stations must be accessible and provide feedback on completion.
+    - **Tester Actions:** Complete combat drills, interact with each mini-game station, observe and trigger AI behaviors.

 3. **Practice Mission**
-    - Small-scale mission combining all learned elements
-    - Safe environment to test mechanics
-    - Team coordination exercises
+    - **Acceptance Criteria:** A short mission scenario combining movement, combat, mini-games, and team coordination.
+Environment is safe but includes basic hazards (e.g., fog zones, simple AI enemies).
+Mission objectives are clear and trackable.
+    - **Tester Actions:** Work through mission objectives, coordinate with other testers if multiplayer, utilize learned mechanics in a controlled setting.

 4. **Final Test**
+    - **Acceptance Criteria:** All mini-games must be completed within a set time limit.
+The area includes fog hazards requiring navigation and survival tactics.
+AI enemies are present and must be defeated using available weapons and teamwork.
+Successful completion returns the player to the main menu or marks tutorial as complete.
-    - Complete all mini-games under time pressure
+    - **Tester Actions:** Complete mini-games under time pressure, navigate fog safely, defeat AI enemies, and confirm tutorial completion.
-    - Navigate fog-filled area
-    - Defeat practice AI enemies